Baumkuchen: Characteristics

 Baumkuchen ingredients are typically butter, eggs, sugar, vanilla, salt, and flour.
 Baking powder is not considered a traditional ingredient.
 The ratio of flour, butter and eggs is typically 1:1:2 respectively (i.e., 100 grams of flour, 100 grams of butter and 200 grams of eggs).
-The recipe can be varied by adding other ingredients, such as ground nuts, honey, marzipan, nougat and rum or brandy, to the batter or filling.
+The recipe can be varied by adding other ingredients, such as ground nuts, honey, marzipan, nougat, and rum or brandy, to the batter or filling.
 Additionally, Baumkuchen may be covered with sugar or chocolate glaze.
 With some recipes, the fully baked and cooled Baumkuchen is first coated with marmalade or jam, and then covered with chocolate.

 Variations

-Baumkuchenspitzen, German for "Tree Cake Points," are miniature versions of Baumkuchen that are created from the cake scraps that fall during the cake's creation on a spit.
-These pieces are typically coated in chocolate and sold separately.
+Baumkuchenspitzen, German for "Tree Cake Peaks", are miniature versions of Baumkuchen; for these, the slices of the whole cake are cut into small pieces that are then typically coated in chocolate and packaged.

 A simpler horizontally layered version of the cake called a "Schichttorte" also exists.
 It is baked without a spit and thus does not have circular rings but horizontal layers.
 The horizontally layered version results in a Baumkuchen that is more similar in shape to conventional cakes.
 It can also be baked in a conventional household oven that has a broiler inside, whereas the traditional spit version requires special equipment normally not available in an average household.
 However, unlike with the spit variant, the Schichttorte cross section is less reminiscent of tree rings.